hoprnet/hoprnet/README.md

 For further details, have a look at a [more detailed comparison](../../wiki/State-Of-The-Art).

 ## Technical Description
 The construction consists of two layers: one for message delivery and one for payments.
 Messages are embedded within [SPHINX packet format](https://cypherpunks.ca/~iang/pubs/Sphinx_Oakland09.pdf) that provably hides the relation between sender and receiver.
-The payment layer uses off-chain payments and staked nodes to process transactions.
+The payment layer uses off-chain payments via payment channels and node operators need to stake assets to process transactions.

-For further details, see the full [protocol specification](../../wiki).
+For further details, see the full [protocol specification on the wiki](../../wiki).

 ## Usage